Between stimulus and response, there is a space. In that space is our power to choose our response.

 We know when we are healed when we no longer have an emotional response to things that once were.
 So how do we get there?

+It begins with a reset, a reprogramming of what we learned as children and young adults.
+After that, learning can be unlearned; it only takes the desire to change the coding.
 We cannot simply let go of triggers without replacing them with something else.
 Choosing to act with a high vibrational frequency is paramount to change.
 The more conscious we become, the desire to use words and attitudes that continue to raise our frequencies becomes our way of being.

 Take the time that it takes, however long that is.
-For example, grief has no expiration date.
+Grief has no expiration date.
 Understand triggers are an opportunity to heal.
-Begin with exerting self-love and inner kindness while on this human journey of spiritual exploration.
+Begin by cultivating self-love and inner kindness on this human journey of spiritual exploration.
+If needed, find a professional who can assist you in identifying your traumas and a method to let them go.

 It is worth remembering the time of greatest gain in terms of wisdom and inner strength is often that of greatest difficulty.